aviaryan/gcide-dictionary-json/README.md

-# GCide Dictionary JSON
+# GCIDE Dictionary JSON

-Gcide dictionary in JSON format.
+GCIDE dictionary in JSON format.
 Note that this is not the complete dictionary, just words with their definitions.

 ### Using